BOB’S WATCHES

-Have you ever looked at certain watch names and wondered where they came from?
-Some are pretty self-explanatory, like the Rolex Submariner (dive watch) or the Big Pilot (aviation watch).
-But other not-so-obvious ones just beg the question, how did these watches get their names?
+Have you ever looked at certain luxury watch names and wondered where they came from?
+Some are pretty self-explanatory, like the Rolex Submariner (dive watch) or the IWC Big Pilot (aviation watch), or the Tudor Heritage Chrono (vintage-inspired chronograph).
+But other not-so-obvious ones beg the question, where did that watch name come from?
+Think Royal Oak, Gondolo, Milgauss, Radiomir, Pelgaos – there have to be a few interesting stories behind these peculiar monikers.
+From creative to curious, here are the back-stories on how some famous luxury watches got their names.

 In 1972, Audemars Piguet launched the now-famous Royal Oak.
 Its designer, Gerald Genta divulged that the groundbreaking design of the watch was, in fact, inspired by vintage diving helmets, complete with the exposed screws on the eight-sided bezel of the watch.
 And in keeping with the nautical theme and the number eight, the watch is named after HMS Royal Oak – a fleet of eight ships that belong to the U.K.’s Royal Navy.